 Indeed, the prevalence of underwear and lingerie in today’s society means that the fashion historians of the future will have a field day with the sheer amount of physical and visual sources they can study and scrutinize.
 However, when it comes to learning about the medieval underwear our ancestors wore, present historians have not been quite as fortunate.

 Though textile and fashion historians have a relatively good idea of what citizens wore from the 18th century onwards, the centuries before are less clear.
-This historical gap has to do with poor preservation of organic materials (which include leather and textiles) and the lack of visual sources from that time.
+This historical gap has to do with the poor preservation of organic materials (which include leather and textiles) and the lack of visual sources from that time.
 Who, after all, wants to be painted or memorialized in their underwear?
-Though medieval underwear remains somewhat of a mystery, we do have some idea what underwear citizens, particularly men, wore in the Middle Ages.
+Though medieval underwear remains somewhat of a mystery, we do know what underwear citizens, particularly men, wore in the Middle Ages.

 Medieval underwear for men

 Using a collection of sources, including paintings, woodcuts, and illustrations, historians have been able to ascertain that the medieval underwear men wore was shirts and braies.
-In illustrations of both sacred and secular themes, men are depicted as wearing a small piece of cloth covering both the pubic area and the buttocks that was fastened in a bow at the hips.
+In illustrations of both sacred and secular themes, men are depicted as wearing a small piece of cloth covering both the pubic area and the buttocks that were fastened in a bow at the hips.

 Men’s underwear is far more prominent in historical sources than women’s.
-This is believed to be because the depiction of men in their undergarments was perceived as humorous, rather than crass.
+This is believed to be because the depiction of men in their undergarments was perceived as humorous rather than crass.
 Indeed, the baring of buttocks was a source of hilarity for a medieval audience.
 In Antapodosis, a literary satire of the kings in the first half of the 10th century, historian, diplomat, and bishop Liutprand of Cremona writes about the time when a man who committed treason was brought to the king and flung at the monarch’s feet.
 According to the record, the unfortunate man’s tunic was too short, which exposed his genitals much to the amusement of the captivated crowd.
-This comical portrayal is a stark contrast to that of women who were drawn or shown in their smalls, where generally they were seen as trying to usurp a male’s authority or as having loose, wayward morals.
+This comical portrayal is a stark contrast to that of women who were drawn or shown in their smalls, where generally, they were seen as trying to usurp a male’s authority or as having loose, wayward morals.

 Medieval underwear for women

-However, though it has been suggested that woman wore no medieval underwear whatsoever, we need to consider that women in the Medieval Period (just as now) had to deal with a monthly inconvenience: specifically, menstruation.
+However, though it has been suggested that women wore no medieval underwear whatsoever, we need to consider that women in the Medieval Period (just as now) had to deal with a monthly inconvenience: specifically, menstruation.
 Two particular historical sources, both penned by men, suggest something similar to medieval underwear were worn by women—at least for certain periods of time.
 Two translations of the bible, the Douay–Rheims Bible (Old Testament published 1609–1610) and the King James Bible (published in 1611), both make references to “rags of a menstruous woman” and a “menstruous cloth.”
 And medieval underwear would’ve been needed to keep those cloths in place.

 Generally, however, there is little information on menstruation in the Medieval Period that could give us more insight as to what role underwear played in it.
-As the historian Irina Metzler notes in Disability in Medieval Europe: Physical Impairment in the High Middle Ages, c.
+As the historian, Irina Metzler notes in Disability in Medieval Europe: Physical Impairment in the High Middle Ages, c.
 1100–c.
 1400, menstruation was regarded as “unclean” by some medieval authorities and other men, so it may have been a matter that they did not want to draw attention to.
 Another historian, Barbara A. Hanawalt, in her book Growing Up in Medieval London: The Experience of Childhood in History, suggests the limited primary sources on this topic are due to the topic not being greatly significant for women, and that because medieval medical experts did not know about fertility cycles, women had no reason to keep charts of their menstrual periods in relation to conception.

 Women’s medieval underwear: bottom half

-It has been considered then that the medieval underwear women might have been “drawers” similar to those of their male counterparts.
+It has been considered then that the medieval underwear women wore might have been “drawers” similar to those of their male counterparts.
 These are known and referred to in Latin as femoralia.
 Elizabeth I, for example, was depicted in her 1603 funeral effigy in a traditional-style corset and drawers.
-Much like how someone today may see their partner wearing a particular underwear a telltale sign of their having an affair, the famous 17th century diarist Samuel Pepys, when contemplating the possibility of his wife having an affair, wrote: “But I am ashamed to think what a course I did take by lying to see whether my wife did wear drawers today as she used to, and other things to raise my suspicion of her but I found no true cause of doing it.”
+Much like how someone today may see their partner wearing particular underwear as a telltale sign of their having an affair, the famous 17th-century diarist Samuel Pepys, when contemplating the possibility of his wife having an affair, wrote: “But I am ashamed to think what a course I did take by lying to see whether my wife did wear drawers today as she used to, and other things to raise my suspicion of her but I found no true cause of doing it.”

 Women’s medieval underwear: top half

 What women wore on their top halves as medieval underwear had also, until recently, remained uncertain.
 However, archaeological findings in Lengberg Castle, in East-Tyrol, Austria, have given us more information.
 During the 2008 reconstruction of the castle, a vault was found hidden beneath the floorboards of a room on the second storey, believed to have been placed there during the 15th century.
-Whereas wood, leather, and textiles tend to deteriorate after hundreds of years, desiccation occurring as a result of the dry conditions within the vault meant that the found items were extremely well preserved.
+Whereas wood, leather, and textiles tend to deteriorate after hundreds of years, desiccation occurring as a result of the dry conditions within the vault meant that the items found were extremely well preserved.
 Four of the linen fragments that were unearthed resembled bras as we know them today, defined by the presence of distinct cups for the breasts.

 Two of the bras found had these cups; however, only one cup on each remains preserved.
 A third bra bears more resemblance to a modern bra, with two shoulder straps and an indication of a back strap.
 It is decorated with needle-lace and finger-loop braided laces, suggesting that it was designed with aesthetics in mind just as much as practicality.
 Certain details hint that this medieval underwear was worn for aesthetic reasons in addition to practicality.
 The fourth and final bra found bears similarity to the longline bra popular in the mid-twentieth century.
-With narrow shoulder straps and cups fashioned from two bits of linen, the bra includes fabric that extends to the ribcage and finished with a row of six eyelets for fastening with accompanying lace.
+With narrow shoulder straps and cups fashioned from two bits of linen, the bra includes fabric that extends to the ribcage and is finished with a row of six eyelets for fastening with accompanying lace.
 The findings from this 12th-century Austrian castle are therefore extremely useful and important, as they are few of the only tangible sources that give historians an indication and understanding of the medieval underwear some women might have worn in the Middle Ages.

-So next time you catch yourself complaining about underwear that doesn’t match with your clothes or that feels slightly uncomfortable, just be thankful that the styles, shapes, and comfort levels available to us have evolved substantially since the times of our ancestors.
+So next time you catch yourself complaining about underwear that doesn’t match your clothes or that feels slightly uncomfortable, just be thankful that the styles, shapes, and comfort levels available to us have evolved substantially since the times of our ancestors.